jzacsh/drupalsh/readme.md

 Installation
 ------------
-You basically only need bash and drupal.
+You basically only need bash and usually drupal.

 These scripts just need to be in your [PATH](http://en.wikipedia.org/wiki/Path_(variable\)) [env. variable](http://en.wikipedia.org/wiki/Environment_variable). eg.: Download this repo and add it to your path: